Yungkc0/TCP_IM/docs/Protocol.md

-        LO_OK       0x04   S    U   E(ID)        give user who request to login an ID number IM_LIST     0x05   S    U   E(list)      list of other online users LO_PWD      0x06   U    S   E(pwd+name) encrypted password and user's name IM_QUIT     0x07   U    AU  ---          tell other users "I quit" IM_LKEY     0x08   S    U   E(lkey)      private key of chat room IM_SENDL    0x09   U1   AU  E(msg)       send to chat room
+        LO_OK       0x04   S    U   E(ID)        give user who request to login an ID number IM_LIST     0x05   S    U   E(list)      list of other online users LO_PWD      0x06   U    S   E(pwd+name) encrypted password and user's name IM_GETLIST  0x07   U    S   ---          request for other users' list IM_LKEY     0x08   S    U   E(lkey)      private key of chat room IM_SENDL    0x09   U1   AU  E(msg)       send to chat room
         LO_ERR      0x0a   S    U   ---          there's some wrong with server IM_HEART    0x0b   U/S  U/S ---          heater packet
-				IM_NEW      0x0c   S    AU  E(ID+name)   server tell all users a new client was logon
+				IM_QUIT     0x0c   U    AU   ---          client quit

-		n is the length of data(equal to N-27) which must be integral multiple of 8, and maximum value of N is 4096 so that maximum length of data is 4096-27=4069 bytes. formID and toID are both 16 bit integer, specially S is server's number 0x00, AU is mean all other users number 0xff. rand is a 20 bytes list of 20 random numbers. data is a N-25 bytes string.
+		n is the length of data(equal to N-27) which must be integral multiple of 8, and maximum value of N is 4096 so that maximum length of data is 4096-27=4069 bytes. formID and toID are both 16 bit integer, specially S is server's number 0x00, AU is mean all other users number 0x01. rand is a 20 bytes list of 20 random numbers. data is a N-25 bytes string.
         E() means that encrypt content in bracket.
+				Maximum length of password and name are both 16 bytes.

 	1.2 Special Data